 Another health technology helper is Google’s DeepMind Health.
-With the cooperation of researchers, physicians, and patients, many healthcare obstacles have been overcome through this process that mimics the human brain.
+With the cooperation of researchers, physicians, and patients, many healthcare challenges have been overcome through this process that mimics the human brain.
 Some of these obstacles include predicting the likelihood of patients developing specific conditions, such as eye disease and kidney disease.

 Misdiagnoses are an unfortunate reality in the healthcare system.
 Around eight million children are diagnosed with a chromosomal abnormality each year, but many are not diagnosed until later due to common DNA tests only looking for only 20 of the 6,000 genetic disorders possible.
 By using AI, a reduction of misdiagnoses is guaranteed.
 While trusting a human with mass amounts of data is risky, plugging in information to various technology systems will equip physicians with accurate results at a quick rate.

 A large part of AI is the accurate analysis that it is able to conduct.
 The California Biomedical Research Association stated that it takes around 12 years for a drug to get from the research process and into the hands of a patient.
-And out of the 5,000 drugs that go into the preclinical testing, only five make it to human testing.
+And out of the 5,000 drugs that go into preclinical testing, only five make it to human testing.
 Out of the five that make it to human testing, only one will be approved for human usage.
 The average cost a company pays for this process is over a billion dollars.
 This method is painstaking, long, and not cost-efficient.